benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ___
 ####AuditableExtIdEntity
-(child of AuditableCollectedEntity)
+(child of `AuditableCollectedEntity`)
 #####What is it?
-AuditableExtIdEntity is an entity that is identifiable by an id external to the OpenHDS, i.e. the functionality of the OpenHDS is not dependent on it.
+`AuditableExtIdEntity` is an entity that is identifiable by an id external to the OpenHDS, i.e. the functionality of the OpenHDS is not dependent on it.
 ######Required Fields:
 + String extId

 #Census Entities
 ####LocationHierarchy
-(child of AuditableExtIdEntity)
+(child of `AuditableExtIdEntity`)
 #####What is it?
-LocationHierarchy is a node in the tree that represents the study area.
+`LocationHierarchy` is a node in the tree that represents the study area.
 For example, at the top of a tree would be the The United States and it would have a child node for each of the 50 states.
-Each state node could have a child node for its cities and each city could have a child node for its districts and so on.
-LocationHierarchy extends AuditableExtIdEntity meaning it is identified by uuid as well as extId.
+Each state node could have a child node for its cities and each city could have a child node for its districts and so on. `LocationHierarchy` extends `AuditableExtIdEntity` meaning it is identified by uuid as well as extId.
 #####Dependencies
 + FieldWorker
 + LocationHierarchy
 + LocationHierarchyLevel

-######Required Fields (LocationHierarchy):
+######Required Fields:
 + String name
 + String extId
 + LocationHierarchy parent